mercadopago/devsite-docs/guides/online-payments/marketplace/checkout-api/create-marketplace.en.md

 `http://www.URL_de_retorno.com?code=AUTHORIZATION_CODE`

 This `AUTHORIZATION_CODE` must be used to create the credentials that allow you to operate on behalf of the seller.
-This code will be valid for 10 minutes since its reception.
+This code will be valid for 10 minutes since it's reception.

 <br>
 2.3.
 You can also include the `state` parameter in the URL authorization to identify who is responsible for the code you received.
 Do this in a safe manner and assign a random identifier in the parameter which is unique for each attempt.